Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 An inet IPv4 address that looks like a typical local network IP (e.g., 192.168.1.X).

-We also used netstat -rn | grep default to definitively identify the interface handling your internet traffic's "default route," which confirmed en0 as the correct choice.
+I also used netstat -rn | grep default to definitively identify the interface handling your internet traffic's "default route," which confirmed en0 as the correct choice.

 Problem: Packets Captured but Not Displayed in GUI (The "Blank GUI" Issue)

 Issue: This was the most challenging and subtle problem.
-Even though debug messages in the Terminal showed that Scapy it was successfully capturing packets and putting them into the internal packet_queue, the GUI's text area remained blank.
+Even though debug messages in the Terminal showed that Scapy was successfully capturing packets and putting them into the internal packet_queue, the GUI's text area remained blank.

 Root Cause: The process_packet_queue function, which runs on the main GUI thread to display packets, was inadvertently stopping its periodic rescheduling.
 This happened because it performed an initial check when the GUI application first launched (__init__), and at that time, the self.is_sniffing flag was False (since you hadn't clicked "Start Sniffing" yet).
 Based on this False state, it decided there was nothing to do, and critically, it stopped rescheduling itself via self.master.after().